kamurani/pomegranate/README.md

 #### Learn protein representations

 ```
-$ pomegranate learn --help
-Usage: pomegranate learn [OPTIONS] GRAPHS
+Usage: cluster_graphs.py [OPTIONS] GRAPHS SAVEPATH

 Options:
+  --train-method [graph|node]  Method to use for training the graph neural
+                               network.  [default: graph]
-  -e, --epochs INTEGER      Number of epochs to train for.  [default: 200]
+  -e, --epochs INTEGER         Number of epochs to train for.  [default: 50]
   -b, --batch-size INTEGER     Batch size to be used by data generator.
                                [default: 16]
+  -N, --num-graphs INTEGER
   -v, --verbose
+  --write-csv, --csv
   --help                       Show this message and exit.
 ```

 TODO: have multiple models to use for clustering with different training methods associated with each.